252 University Catalogs

-2. Each catalog shall clearly express the effective period during which the degree requirements set forth in the catalog shall remain in effect, subject to changes as provided herein, which period shall not exceed seven (7) years from the beginning of the first academic term covered by the catalog in question.
+2. Each catalog shall clearly indicate the period during which the degree requirements shall remain in effect, subject to changes as provided herein, which period shall not exceed seven (7) years from the beginning of the first academic term covered by the catalog.

-3. Each catalog shall contain a statement providing that the course offerings and requirements of the University are continually under examination and revision.
+3. Each catalog shall contain a statement providing that the University course offerings and requirements are continually under examination and revision.
 The catalog is not intended to state contractual terms and does not constitute a contract between the student and MTSU.

 IV.
 Minimum Standards of Content

-1. Each catalog shall contain the calendar for each academic term to which it is applicable.
-Such calendar should include, but is not limited to, the period of registration, the beginning of classes, the last dates to add and drop courses, holidays, the last date to withdraw from the University, dates for applications for degrees, the period of final examinations, and the commencement date.
+1. Each catalog shall contain the calendar for each academic term to which the catalog applies.
+Each term's calendar should designate, at minimum, the inclusive dates for registration, the first day of classes, the last dates to add and drop courses, holidays, the last date to withdraw from the University, dates for applications for degrees, the date range for final examinations, and the commencement date.

 2. The calendar shall contain a statement that the calendar is subject to change at any time prior to or during an academic term due to emergencies or causes beyond the reasonable control of the University, including severe weather, loss of utility services, or orders by federal or state agencies.